aranair/aranair.github.io/source/posts/2017-10-01-serial-tcp-comms-with-modbus-kepware-on-mac-and-windows.markdown

 ---
-title: 'Hardware Programming with Modbus and Kepware on OSX Sierra and Win 10'
+title: 'Programming with the Modbus Protocol and Kepware on OSX Sierra and Win 10'
 description: ''
 date: 2017-10-01
 tags: modbus, kepware, c-programming
-disqus_identifier:
+disqus_identifier: 2017/hardware-programming-modbus-kepware-osx-win10
-disqus_title:
+disqus_title: Hardware Programming
 ---

-Today's post is in a very different segment - hardware programming; it's nowhere near the web projects that I've been doing so far but definitely a welcomed change at this time.
+Today's post is in a very different segment - hardware programming; it's nowhere near the web projects that I've been doing so far but definitely something I'm super interested in.
 This project mostly works with the modbus protocol, which is an open, communication protocol used for transmitting information over serial lines between hardware devices.
 Given that IoT is becoming more and more relevant and that the modbus protocol, while old, is still a very commonly used protocol in the IoT world.
 So, I hope people will find this post interesting.
 Let's begin.